fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 We will get to know the basics of GraphQL by implementing a GraphQL version of the phonebook application from parts 2 and 3.

-In the heart of all GraphQL applications is a [schema](https://graphql.org/learn/schema/), which describes the data sent between client and the server.
+In the heart of all GraphQL applications is a [schema](https://graphql.org/learn/schema/), which describes the data sent between the client and the server.
 The initial schema for our phonebook is as follows:

 ```js
 type Person {